AmaiKinono/puni/README.md

 decides what to do if nothing can be deleted.
 By combining these 2 arguments, you can create soft deletion commands that fits your need and taste.

+Be sure to use the implementation of built-in commands as a reference when defining your own commands!

 ## Caveats

 Let's talk about things that Puni can't do, or doesn't do well.